DeveloperDunne/Walkies/README.md

 - This section breaks down what services are available with a more detailed explaination.
 - It continues to be styled with the white and green contrast to make the information stand out.
+- There are 3 tiles, once hovered over each will display more information underneath on that service.

 ![Our Services](assets/readme-images/services.png)